 For instance, in NYC, any group of 50 or more people on bicycles are at risk of being ticketed or arrested without a parade permit.4 In some bicycle-friendly cities – even those here in the US – rush hour traffic on their protected bike lane networks would easily constitute an assembly of over 50 bicycle riders.
 Legislation such as NYC’s opens up a possible loophole to people’s civil liberties in this scenario.

 Remember that quandary we had at the start of this article?
 It should be clear now.
 We’re not really fans of Critical Mass due to its confrontational approach to bicycle advocacy, but it has grown into something much more mainstream than its origins.
 How our cities approach the Mass can and will affect advocacy as a whole.
 As such, it should be handled with the greater good in mind.

-We can understand the Miami Police Department – any police department, for that matter – considering the possibility of not assisting an event that takes so many officers to protect and can get out of hand by virtue of a few bad apples or impatient drivers.
+We can understand the reluctance to support an event that has the potential to get out of hand by virtue of a few bad apples or impatient drivers.

-Just the same, as a bicycle event, Critical Mass still deserves a level of careful consideration and benefits heavily from LEO protection.
+Just the same, as a bicycle event, Critical Mass still deserves a level of careful consideration.
 Fact is, riders will gather at the end of every month for a Mass whether it is advertised or not, and many people do ride in it completely respectfully; appreciative of the fact that it gives them one day of the month where one can ride in Miami in relative safety.

 So what to do?

 Perhaps the only thing that could soften any reduction of Critical Mass activities would be an increase in bicycle facilities as a gesture of goodwill, such as the protected bike lane concepts that Transit Alliance Miami suggested for Biscayne Boulevard.